XavierMilhaud/admix-Rpackage/README.md

 remotes::install_github(repo = "XavierMilhaud/admix@main", build_manual = TRUE, build_vignettes = FALSE)
 ```

-The optional argument build\_vignettes can be set to TRUE to get
+The optional argument build_vignettes can be set to TRUE to get
-vignettes that help to understand the functionnalities of the package.
+vignettes that help to understand the functionalities of the package.

 To get some help about the functionalities of the package, do once
 installed: